tigrem/Change_point_analysis/README.md

         backend/: Flask application code for serving data and model results to the frontend.

         frontend/: React application code for the user interface and data visualization.
-    Reports/: This directory will contain the pdf report part of the project.
+    Reports/: This directory will contain the pdf report part of the project for all.